Diagnose Lymphedema

 How Does Lymphedema Assessment Proceed?

-We discuss your symptoms, their onset, and possible triggers, such as surgeries, radiation, injuries, or family history.
+We talk with you about your symptoms, when they started, and possible triggers such as surgery, radiotherapy, injuries or a family history.

 Examination & Ultrasound, further imaging if necessary

-We assess swellings, skin, and tissue structure.
-With vascular screening and ultrasound, we differentiate lymphedema from
+We assess swelling, skin and tissue structure.
+With vascular screening and ultrasound, we differentiate lymphedema from lipedema, venous insufficiency or other causes.

 Evaluation & Therapy